UrbanInstitute/sparkr-tutorials/merging.md

-We can try to apply SparkR `rbind` operation to append `B_` to `A`, but the following expression will result in the error: `"Union can only be performed on tables with the same number of columns, but the left table has 14 columns and" "the right has 13"`.
+We can try to apply SparkR `rbind` operation to append `B_` to `A`, but the expression given below will result in the error: `"Union can only be performed on tables with the same number of columns, but the left table has 14 columns and" "the right has 13"`

 ```r